eecheng87/ESCA/README.md

 6. After finishing system call service routine, switch back to user mode

 ### System Call wrappers
-Because system call is invokved by assembly routines, wrapping the assembly code with the wrapper function would increase readability of the program. e.g.,
+Because system call is invoked by assembly routines, wrapping the assembly code with the wrapper function would increase readability of the program. e.g.,
 ```c
 #define SYSCALL(name, a1, a2, a3, a4, a5, a6)                             \